RobotPajamas/suspenders/README.md

 - Run `lint` goal on all targets
 - Run `test` goal on all targets

+### BUILD LSP

+Experimental build file LSP support was added in [PR #105](https://github.com/RobotPajamas/suspenders/pull/105).
+It currently requires a manual step of opening the command palette and selecting "Pants: Re-generate BUILD LSP data".
+This generates BUILD file Python stubs, and restarts `pyright` which now knows to look for those stubs.

 ## Recommended Plugins

 - [Even Better TOML](https://marketplace.visualstudio.com/items?itemName=tamasfe.even-better-toml) - Provides syntax highlighting for `pants.toml` files, and allows using a Pants.toml JSON schema for validation.